 Our First Big Step in the ForeverProject

 Boyne Mountain is making strides in reducing the resort's environmental impact at every level of resort operations.
 We've established an organizing committee, methodology, and objectives to offset all on-site greenhouse gases, reduce dependence on fossil fuels, and invest in renewable energy.
-Our ForeverProject is about accountability and the understanding of environmental impacts through reporting and training, as well as the action to acheive our goals.
+Our ForeverProject is about accountability and the understanding of environmental impacts through reporting and training, as well as the action to achieve our goals.

 Last year, our resort upgraded the Menerga computer system in Avalanche Bay Indoor Waterpark to allow more control of energy usage, significant cost savings of electric and gas, and ultimately operate at a higher level of efficiency.
 Next on the ForeverProject timeline was the installation of a solar array at Boyne Mountain Resort.
 Well, it's been happening, and the project is nearing completion!
 The installation is located just north of the resort, across M-75, adjacent to the sports fields.